unaihuete-org/durable-functions-ecommerce-sample/README.md

 - Then in parallel it creates a 'PDF' (actually just text file) for each item ordered in a blob storage account and generates SAS tokens to download them.
 - Finally, it sends out an email to the purchaser containing the download SAS tokens.
     - (note you need your own SendGrid API key to actually send emails)
+## DEPLOYED UNAI
+- Deployed static website to Azure Static WebApp
+    - Create Static WebApp manually and use GitHub Action to deploy folder/files to it.
+    - Modify the JS files to point to the correct Azure Functions URL (include "/api)
+- Azure Function
+    - Deployed manually and publishe using GitHub Actions
+    - CORS need to allow the address of website for JS calls.

 ### Local Application Settings

 To run the application locally, you'll need to set up your `local.settings.json` file, which is not checked into source control.
 An example is shown below: